miggtorr/VGCDreamEngine/README.md

 - You can Add Pokémon via your League's Draft Board!

-Rotom Draft makes it easy to draft Pokémon straight from the Draft Board corresponding to your League's Ruleset!
+Dream Engine makes it easy to draft Pokémon straight from the Draft Board corresponding to your League's Ruleset!
 The **Draft Board** section below details how to do this, but the basic idea is that you open the Draft Board pane and—with your Roster selected in the Rosters drawer—double click on a Pokémon's name to add/remove it from your Roster.
 You can search for a Pokémon's name so no need to worry about odd spellings and form names.

 Rosters save automatically when updated in this way.